The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Implementation Mechanisms

 The Federal Police Authority provides strategic oversight of policing cooperation across jurisdictions.
-It sets standards for recruitment, conduct, and discipline, enforces neutrality and non-discrimination, authorises cross-border enforcement protocols, and oversees public order coordination.
+It sets standards for recruitment, conduct, discipline, neutrality, and non-discrimination, and oversees cross-border coordination.

 It does not replace existing police services.
 Operational policing remains local, while oversight maintains consistency, accountability, and cross-community confidence.